francis-clairicia/EasyNetwork/docs/source/glossary.rst

         .. note::

-           They are de facto "one shot" serializers too.
+           They are de facto "one-shot" serializers too.

 ..
 Links